Trachoma

 Before your appointment make a list of:

-- Symptoms of the person seeking treatment, including any details about changes in vision
+- Symptoms of the person seeking treatment, including any details about changes in vision.

-- Questions to ask the doctor
+- Questions to ask your healthcare professional.

 - What's the most likely cause of these symptoms?